Sandfontein Artillery Regiment: World War II

 During World War II, the THA first saw action against the Italians in Abyssinia.

 The regiment's most memorable action during the war was during the battle of Sidi Rezegh in the Western Desert on 23 November 1941.
 As a part of 5 South African Infantry Brigade Group, the THA suffered considerable losses during heavy action which saw it firing over open sights at the panzers of the Afrika Korps.

 After the collapse of Tobruk in June 1942, the regiment lost its headquarters unit as well as its 8th and 9th batteries, except for one troop of 8th Battery.
 This troop, together with the Coldstream Guards, were the only units to drive out in formation.
 The remaining (7th) battery of the regiment was first attached to 7 Field Regiment and took part in the fighting at El Alamein in October 1942.
 It subsequently joined 4/22nd Field Regiment, South African Artillery and saw action throughout the Italian Campaign.

 Post-war

 From 1960 to 1968, the THA was affiliated to the University of the Witwatersrand and was known as the Witwatersrand University Regiment.

 South African Border War

 During the post-war period, the regiment was often mobilised with 7 South African Infantry Division's 72 Brigade, to take part in South Africa's Border War.
 The regiment was called up in 1976 for three months active service in Angola and South West Africa and followed this up with two months in the operational area in 1979.
 Other operations included:

 Name change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
-The Transvaal Horse Artillery became the Sandfontein Artillery Regiment, and have 3 years to design and implement new regimental insignia.
+The Transvaal Horse Artillery became the Sandfontein Artillery Regiment, and had three years to design and implement new regimental insignia.